Links on SoundGuys may earn us a commission. Learn more.

 Why is isolation so important?

 When it comes to headphones, isolation is arguably the most important factor you should consider.
 It’s the enemy of good sound, which is why active noise cancelling headphones have risen in popularity over the years.
-If you’re commuting or going on a plane, there’s always a lot of outside noise around you.
-And if your headphones don’t block those noises, or in the case of ANC headphones actively work to negate them, it could make for a crappy listening experience.
+If you commute or flying, there’s always a lot of outside noise around you.
+And if your headphones don’t block those noises, or in the case of ANC headphones actively work to negate them, it could make for an unpleasant listening experience.

 Human hearing is great, but it isn’t perfect.
 And one area of life where this is apparent is when we’re trying to listen to our favorite tunes.
 For evolutionary reasons, when two sounds of similar frequencies occur simultaneously your brain ignores whichever one is of lower volume.
 This is called auditory masking, and the ability to focus on what’s louder and most important helped our ancestors survive in the wild.
 Unfortunately, we don’t live in the wild anymore and our brain prefers to focus on the sounds of a passing bus instead of the delicate bassline of your favorite tune.
 Isolation can fix this by not allowing those outside noises to even reach your ears in the first place.

 For headphones, closed-back over-ears do this best which is another reason why the Solo3 headphones as on-ears, have such a strong low end.
 It’s to help you hear the bass when it otherwise might be lost due to auditory masking.
 In-ears are a little trickier because they physically can’t form a seal around your ears because, by definition, they go in your ears.
-In those cases, it’s good to look into a solid pair of memory foam ear tips to complement your favorite pair of ‘buds as they do a great job of isolating outside noise.
-Plus, it’s a great way to ignore the holiday music that’s surely going to be berating you for the next few months.
+In those cases, it’s good to look into a solid pair of memory foam ear tips to complement your favorite pair of buds as they do a great job of isolating outside noise.
+Plus, it’s a great way to ignore the holiday music.

 The history of Beats

 This entire article might seem like we’re berating the Beats brand, but that isn’t the case.
 Beats products have their place in the world and I usually recommend a product or two depending on the use case and who is asking.
 They also have a really interesting backstory that’s worth checking out if you want to know how they came to be.
 While it’s true that we’re not entirely sure what’s going on with the brand now, there’s no doubt that the company is going to sell tons of headphones.
-Especially since Apple, its parent company, removed the headphone jack.
+Especially since Apple, its parent company, removed the headphone jack and added the H1 chip.

 Why you should trust SoundGuys